wingkwong/leetcode-the-hard-way/tutorials/basic-topics/linked-list.md

 **328. Odd Even Linked List:**

-Given the `head` of a singly linked list, group all the nodes with odd indices together followed by the nodes with even indices, and return the reordered list.
+Given the $head$ of a singly linked list, group all the nodes with odd indices together followed by the nodes with even indices, and return the reordered list.

-The `first` node is considered `odd`, and the `second` node is `even`, and so on.
+The $first$ node is considered $odd$, and the $second$ node is $even$, and so on.

 Note that the relative order inside both the even and odd groups should remain as it was in the input.